Skip to Content

 Reset The Phone

-Sometimes the best thing for a faulty iPhone is a hard reset.
-Often it is the only option left.
-With a lot of other brands of mobile phones, it is possible to remove the battery to reset the device but iPhone’s sleek design does not allow for this.
-To hard reset, it is required to input a combination of button presses to force the phone to shut down and start up again.
-Each generation of the iPhone requires different methods to reset.
-Here we will list them.
+Sometimes, the best thing for a faulty iPhone is a hard reset.
+Often, it is the only option left.
+With many other brands of mobile phones, it is possible to remove the battery to reset the device, but the iPhone’s sleek design does not allow for this.

 1. Rapid press Volume Up